The Vice of Greed

 The vice of greed is a disposition of immoderate desire to possess worldly things over spiritual things.

-There is nothing wrong with nice things; greed is found in the rich and poor alike; for greed is not revealed in the content-qualities of one’s home—but in the content-qualities of one’s heart.
+There is nothing wrong with nice things.
+Greed is found in the rich and the poor alike.
+It can be present in the mansion or the shack, in the capitalist or the day laborer.
+For greed is not revealed in the content-quality of one’s things—but in the content-quality of one’s heart.
+Greed, therefore, is not about what you own—it’s about what owns you.

-The greedy are preoccupied with the betterment of their status over the betterment of their soul—with how the world views them than how God views them.
-Vain pursuit of temporal gain in place of eternal gain erodes their character, leaving them angered at what they lose, dissatisfied with what they have, and in an endless pit of want for what they do not yet possess.
+Greed makes you more concerned with how the world views you than with how God sees you.
+The vain pursuit of temporal gain over eternal gain erodes your character—leaving you angered at what you lose, dissatisfied with what you have, and trapped in an endless pit of want for what you do not yet possess.
+Greed places the betterment of your status above the betterment of your soul—and in the end, leaves you empty.

 Back to Series Next Teaching